wp-plugins/music-store/readme.txt

 = Q: Why the audio file is played partially? =

-A: If you decide to protect the audio file, the audio file is played partially in demo to avoid its copy by users and softwares unauthorized.
+A: If you decide to protect the audio file, the audio file is played partially in demo to avoid its copy by users and software unauthorized.

 = Q: Why the music player is not loading on page? =